0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 It is important to identify the time window, where you can deregister.
 The time window available to deregister can be very short, because the node is responsible for the prices it has reported.
-You have a short time from the finalized price to the next price your node report.
+You have a short time from the finalized price to the next price your node reports.

 ### Verify which price oracle your node serves